bel-commons/bel-commons-manuscript/README.rst

 BEL Commons Manuscript
 ======================
-This repository contains code, resources, and tutorials described in "BEL Commons: an environment for exploration and analysis of networks encoded in Biological Expression Language."
+This repository contains code, resources, and tutorials described in *BEL Commons: an environment for exploration and analysis of networks encoded in Biological Expression Language*.

 Structure of Repository
 -----------------------
-- data: several folders containing instructions how to automatically download and process differential gene expression experiments
+- `data <https://github.com/cthoyt/bel-commons-manuscript/tree/master/data>`_: several folders containing instructions how to automatically download and process differential gene expression experiments
-- screenshots: the screenshots for the tutorial (see below)
+- `screenshots <https://github.com/cthoyt/bel-commons-manuscript/tree/master/screenshots>`_: the screenshots for the tutorial (see below)

 Reproducing the UCMPA Analysis
 ------------------------------